Can persons injured by bad medical care in military and VA healthcare facilities sue for malpractice?

 Are there any time limits regarding when I can sue the United States for malpractice committed in a VA or military healthcare facility?

 Yes.
 The FTCA sets a two-year statute of limitations for claims against the United States.
-The two-year period begins to run on the date that the injury occurred or the date on which the injury was actually discovered (or reasonably should have been discovered by the injured person).
-Sometimes, the statute of limitations can be extended if the injured party continues to receive treatment for the injury from a military of VA facility.
+Generally, the two-year period begins to run on the date the injury occurred or the date on which the injury was actually discovered (or reasonably should have been discovered by the injured person).
 Determining whether a case is barred by the statute of limitations is often a complex task and should be addressed by a competent lawyer who is familiar with the FTCA and its nuances.

 Is there a special process for suing the government?

 Yes.
 First, our firm must submit a formal claim on your behalf to the government.
-This is done on a Standard Form 95 (SF 95), along with a detailed medical narrative supplied by our firm.
-The SF 95 and its attachments describe the events and the injuries, as well as your damages.
-The government then has a chance to investigate the claim.
+This is done on a Standard Form 95 (SF95), along with a detailed medical narrative prepared by our firm.
+The SF95 and its attachments describe the events and the injuries, as well as your damages.
+The government then has an opportunity to investigate the claim.
 Sometimes the government lawyers will ask for additional information or even want to talk with the injured party or their family.
 If the government promptly denies the claim, you may file suit in federal court.
-If an SF 95 is filed and the government either fails to offer settlement or takes to much time to decide the case, a plaintiff can file suit after six months.
+If an SF95 is filed and the government either fails to offer settlement or takes too much time to decide the case, a claimant can file suit after six months.

 Where do you file a lawsuit?

 The case must be filed in federal court where the malpractice occurred or where you live.
 If you moved after the treatment or traveled to a distant facility for medical care, then you could file suit either where you were treated or where you now live.